WendyQuarteer/blackjack-oop/README.md

     - [x] getDealer (returns the dealer object)
     - [x] getDeck (returns the deck object)
   - [x] In the constructor do the following:
-    - [!]
-Instantiate the Player class twice, insert it into the player property and a dealer property.
+    - [x] Instantiate the Player class twice, insert it into the player property and a dealer property.
     - [x] Create a new deck object (code has already been written for you!)
     - [x] Shuffle the cards with shuffle method on deck.
   - [x] In the constructor of the Player class; Make it expect the Deck object as a parameter.
-    - [!]
-Pass this Deck from the Blackjack constructor.
+    - [x] Pass this Deck from the Blackjack constructor.
     - [x] Now draw 2 cards for the player.
 You have to use an existing method for this from the Deck class.
   - [x] Go back to the Player class and add the following logic in your empty methods: getScore loops over all the cards and return the total value of that player.
     - [x] hasLost will return the bool of the lost property.